-- > reduction of water erosion;
+- \succ reduction of water erosion;

-- > preservation of soil quality;
+- preservation of soil quality;

-- > reduction of air and water pollution.
+- ➢ reduction of air and water pollution.

-- > eligible areas are wind erosion affected sampling areas designated in LPIS - > the smallest eligible monocrop parcel is 0.3 ha; - > the smallest eligible area: 1 ha; - > the largest eligible monocrop parcel cannot exceed 75 ha, - > eligible crops: all arable crops, except vegetables and rice
+- eligible areas are wind erosion affected sampling areas designated in LPIS - \blacktriangleright the smallest eligible monocrop parcel is 0.3 ha; - \succ the smallest eligible area: 1 ha; - > the largest eligible monocrop parcel cannot exceed 75 ha, - eligible crops: all arable crops, except vegetables and rice

-Scheme provisions Baseline Environmental impact Payment calculation element \triangleright based on soil samples collected in the year prior to Simplified soil analysis once in every Contribute to the + or in the first year of the scheme, as well as in the 5 years reduction of physical fifth year of the scheme an extended soil degradation of soils examination must be carried out in accredited soil - + laboratories; Nutrient management plan is not Recovering nutrient based on the results of the soil tests, a nutrient prepared deficit, avoid soil + management plan has to be prepared and applied degradation + annually; Land use plan is not prepared Help to find optimal land a land use plan has to be prepared and applied Soil loosening is not applied use/intensity - annually; Reduce soil compaction + buring the 5-year period of the scheme, application Compliance with basic crop rotation of medium-deep (40-60 cm) soil loosening; rules (GAEC) Reduce environmental compliance with crop rotation rules; Share of wheat, corn, sunflower is pressure by lowering the share of winter crops must be at least 60%, while 65%, share of leguminous crops is 4% production intensity the proportion of spring crops cannot be more than Improve soil + 40%, the aggregated share of the following plants physical/chemical status, should be at least 20%: millet, buckwheat, durra, protection against erosion Sudani grass, setaria, fibre hemp, sainfoin, vetches, Green manuring is not applied + clover, hardy bean, alfalfa, bluebell, clover, Improve soil coronilla; physical/chemical status, + after the harvesting of winter crops, the cultivation Direction of the cultivation normally protection against erosion of green-manure crops is obligatory, that are to be paralel to the common direction of the ploughed under as the soil becomes suitable for wind slope Improve soil physical cultivation, in two weeks' time before sowing at the Primary soil cultivation is ploughing status, protection against latest. erosion ploughing is allowed only once during the 5 years Improve soil physical status, protection against erosion
+Scheme provisions Baseline Regulation of baseline Environmental impact Payment calculation element based on soil samples collected in the year prior to or in the first year of the scheme, as well as in the fifth year of the scheme an extended soil examination must be carried out in accredited soil laboratories; Simplified soil analysis once in every 5 years Contribute to the reduction of physical degradation of soils + based on the results of the soil tests, a nutrient management plan has to be prepared and applied annually; Nutrient management plan is not prepared Recovering nutrient deficit, avoid soil degradation + a land use plan has to be prepared and applied annually; Land use plan is not prepared Help to find optimal land use/intensity + during the 5-year period of the scheme, application of medium-deep (40-60 cm) soil loosening; Soil loosening is not applied Reduce soil compaction + compliance with crop rotation rules; Compliance with basic crop rotation rules (GAEC) MARD Regulation No 50/2008.
+(IV.
+24.)
+Annex 1.
+Improve soil physical/chemical status - the share of winter crops must be at least 60%, while the proportion of spring crops cannot be more than 40%, the aggregated share of the following plants should be at least 20%: millet, buckwheat, durra, Sudani grass, setaria, fibre hemp, sainfoin, vetches, clover, hardy bean, alfalfa, bluebell, clover, coronilla; Share of wheat, corn, sunflower is 65%, share of leguminous crops is 4% Reduce environmental pressure by lowering production intensity + after the harvesting of winter crops, the Green manuring is not Improve soil + cultivation of green-manure crops is obligatory ,that are to be ploughed under as the soil becomes suitable for cultivation, in two weeks' time before sowing at the latest. applied physical/chemical status protection against erosion ploughing is allowed only once during the 5 years Primary soil cultivation is ploughing Improve soil physical/chemical status protection against erosio